jennicign/ClimateWins-Python-Machine-Learning/README.md

 1. **Achievment 1: Feasibility Study on Using Machine Learning for Client Needs**
 2. **Achievment 2: Thought Experiment on Predicting Future Weather Data using Machine Learning**

 Each part addresses specific objectives, key questions, and utilizes different data sources.
-This project aims to demonstrate the application of machine learning techniques in understanding climate change impacts and health outcomes.
+This project aims to demonstrate the application of machine learning techniques in understanding climate change impacts.

 ## Achievment 1: Feasibility Study on Using Machine Learning for Client Needs